 Communication and Impression Management in Accounting

 In this module you will develop an understanding of communication, creative accounting and impression management in financial reporting.
 You will consider the regulatory background to the composition of financial reporting documents together with a range of impression management practices.
-You will also examine a range of analytical tools use to asses the use of impression management in annual reports.
+You will also examine a range of analytical tools used to asses the use of impression management in annual reports.

-Taxation - Economics, Policy and Practice
+Taxation: Economics, Policy and Practice

 In this module you will develop an understanding of the impact of taxation on the economy, the corporation and the individual.
-You will look at the design of tax systems, how tax policies are set, and how policy makers react to changes in taxpayer behaviour and other forces.
+You will look at the design of tax systems, how tax policies are set, and how policymakers react to changes in taxpayer behaviour and other forces.
 You will consider the interrelationships between tax and other disciplines, for example law, economics, politics, philosophy, and financial reporting, and the impact UK tax rules have on taxpayers of different types, both directly and indirectly.
 You will also examine developments in tax planning and the notion of environmental taxes within the context of ethical considerations.